Jason Olin PhD

 I Love Aviation

 I've always loved aviation, but lack the temperament to be a pilot.
-I had a thing for building airplane models, with favorites being the F-4, F-104, B-52, and the Boeing 2707 SST.
-I've also gone on several intro flights on 151s and 172s, and have a curiosity about aviation accidents (books like I Learned Flying from That and Air Disasters).
+I built airplane models, (F-4, F-104, B-52, Boeing 2707 SST).
+I've been on several intro flights on 151s and 172s, and have a curiosity about aviation accidents (books like I Learned Flying from That and Air Disasters).

-I satisfy myself playing flight simulators.
-I currently fly both X-Plane and Microsoft flight simulator using a Honeycomb Alpha Yoke.
+I satisfy myself playing flight simulators (X-Plane & Microsoft) using a Honeycomb Alpha Yoke.
 My flight sim experiences harken back to SubLogic's first version, played on my brother's Apple ][+.

 I'm also fortunate that my office is very close to SNA.
 Seeing the flights at sunset is a thrill.